When the Writing Tools Get It Wrong

 But Grammarly’s plagiarism checker flagged it, claiming it matched an article on housing scams.

 I hadn’t seen the article.
-I was simply describing a moment in a story—my own story.
 And yet, the tool accused me of theft.

 Who Are These Tools For?